Financial transparency the best policy for funders

 - Alistair Croft

-- Senior Investment Manager, Senior Legal Counsel - England
+- Senior Investment Manager, Senior Legal Counsel - United Kingdom

 A recent English Court of Appeal decision sent a strong message about the need for litigation funders to provide clear evidence of their ability to meet an adverse costs order.